Dimers and Imaginary geometry: Continuum windings and GFF

 \subsection{Winding in the continuum and statement of the result}

-The goal of this section is to show that the winding of the branches in a continuum UST gives a Gaussian free field.
-By analogy with the discrete, we wish to show that the \emph{intrinsic winding} (in the sense of earlier definitions) of the branches of the continuum UST up to the end points is the Gaussian free field.
-However there are two obstacles if we want to deal with this.
-Firstly, the branches are rough and hence intrinsic winding does not make sense.
-Secondly, the winding up to the end point blows up because the branches wind infinitely often in every neighbourhood of their endpoints (indeed this should be the case since the GFF is not defined pointwise).

-To tackle the first problem, we note that the topological winding is well defined even for rough curves.
-We will therefore study the topological winding and add the correction term from \cref{eq:intrinsic->top} by hand (see also the remark immediately after \cref{eq:intrinsic->top} as well as \cref{R:ig}).

-We address the second problem by regularizing the winding to obtain a well defined function.
-The regularisation we use is simply to truncate the UST branches at some point.
-We will therefore have to show that this regularised winding field converges to a GFF as the regularisation vanishes.

-Let $D$ be a bounded domain with a locally connected boundary and a marked point $x$ on its boundary.
+Let $D$ be a bounded simply connected domain with a locally connected boundary and a marked point $x$ on its boundary.
 Let $\cT$ be a continuum wired uniform spanning tree in $D$.
-Recall that viewed as a random variable in Schramm's space, a.s. for Lebesgue-almost every $z\in D$ there is a unique branch connecting $z$ to $\partial D$ and for a fixed $z$ this has the law of a radial SLE$_2$ (more precise description follows).
-For $z \in \D$, let $\gamma_z$ be the UST branch to the boundary (let $z^*$ be the point where it hits $\partial D$) then continues clockwise along $\partial D$ from $z^*$ to $x$.
+Recall that viewed as a random variable in Schramm's space, a.s. for Lebesgue-almost every $z\in D$ there is a unique branch connecting $z$ to $\partial D$ and for a fixed $z$ this has the law of a radial SLE$_2$.
+For $z \in \D$, let $\gamma_z$ be the UST branch starting from $z$ to the boundary (let $z^*$ be the point where it hits $\partial D$), continued by going clockwise along $\partial D$ from $z^*$ to $x$.
 Note that since $\partial U$ is locally connected, we can think of $\partial U$ as a curve with some parametrisation \cite{Pommerenke} and hence this description indeed makes sense.
 Recall that for any point $z$, $z^*$ has the distribution of a sample from the harmonic measure on the boundary seen from $z$, which we denote by $\harm_D(z, \cdot)$.
-Also given $z^*$, the part of the curve between $z^*$ to $z$ is a radial SLE$_2$ curve in $D$ from $z^*$ to $z$ in law.
+Also given $z^*$, the part of the curve from $z^*$ to $z$ is a radial SLE$_2$ curve in $D$ from $z^*$ to $z$ in law.
+We parametrise the part of $\gamma_z$ which lies in $\partial D$ by $[-1, 0]$ so that $\gamma_z(-1) = x$ and $\gamma_z(0) = z^*$.
+We parametrise the rest of the curve by capacity, i.e for all $t \geq 0$, $-\log ( R(z, D \setminus \gamma_z[-1, t] ) = t - \log( R(z, D) )$, where note that the term $- \log( R(z, D) )$ is necessary for continuity.